Nuuk: Educational

-The National Library of Greenland in Nuuk is the largest reference library in the country, devoted to the preservation of Greenland's cultural heritage and history.
+The National Library of Greenland in Nuuk is the country's largest reference library.
+It is devoted to preserving Greenland's cultural heritage and history.
 The library holdings are split between the public library in the town center and Ilimmarfik, the campus of the University of Greenland.
 As of 1 January 2008, there are 83,324 items in the library database at Ilimmarfik.